Thanujan-Puvikaran/Projet_data_a4/doc.md

 The elbow endpoint return the plot showing which k we have choose for the Knn method.
 The confusion_matrix endpoint is showing the accuracy of our model.
 The post knn will help you predict whether the given person is addicted or not and to which level he/she is.
+You have pretty much the same for the svc model.

 ![MODEL](https://github.com/Thanujan-Puvikaran/Projet_data_a4/blob/thanujan/image/model.png?raw=false)